-We offer Board Game Club and Dungeons and Dragons Club to our learners.
-These allow students to make friends with similar interests outside of their course, and build on their confidence, leadership and team working skills.
+We offer a Dungeons and Dragons Club to our learners.
+This allows students to make friends with similar interests outside of their course, and build on their confidence, leadership and team working skills.

 We have an online group for our Book Club where students can share book recommendations and reviews, and suggest new titles for the Library.
 The Craft Club welcomes learners to share and discuss different crafts and learn new hobbies.
 Reading and crafting are both good for mental wellbeing as they reduce stress and encourage empathy by allowing for human connection to be formed with others.
 Reading increases literacy and comprehension skills which are vital for all careers.

 We have a thriving LGBT+ group offering a private, safe space for anyone belonging to the LGBT+ community, including transgender students or those questioning their gender identity.
 This is a chance to meet likeminded peers who share similar experience, and get involved with events such as Pride Month and LGBT+ History Month.